Bonefish caught at the Balboa Pier

 Alternate Names: Bonefish, ladyfish, mullet, silver ghost, silver shuttle, sanducha and macabi.
 There are hundreds of local names for the fish worldwide.
 My favorites: banana or bananafish (many countries), sorte de mullet (New Caladonia; and it does sort of look like a mullet), salmon peel (Barbados) and Zorro (Spain and Peru).
 Called macabi in Mexico.

 Identification: Snout conical and cartilaginous with a small mouth.
 One dorsal fin located at the middle of the back.
 Generally gray, bluish or greenish above, silvery below; base of fins yellowish.
 Sometimes bars at side, usually in younger fish; bars fade at death.
-Often confused with mullet by anglers who see mullet milling down around the pilings of piers.
+Sometimes mistaken for mullet by pier anglers who more commonly see mullet milling down around the inshore pilings of piers.

 Cortez Bonefish caught at the Dana Harbor Pier

-Piers: In California, most often encountered at piers inside of bays but occasionally found at oceanfront piers.
+Piers: In California, most often encountered at piers inside of bays but occasionally caught from oceanfront piers.
 Best bets are the Ferry Landing Pier (Coronado), Bayshore Park Pier (Chula Vista), L.M.
-“Pep” Pepper Park Pier (National City), and the Embarcadero Marina Park Pier—all located in San Diego Bay.
-Also reported from the Oceanside Pier, Dana Harbor Pier, Balboa Pier, Newport Pier and Seal Beach Pier.
-Unconfirmed reports from the Imperial Beach Pier, Belmont Veterans Pier (Long Beach) and San Francisco Bay.
+“Pep” Pepper Park Pier (National City), and the Embarcadero Marina Park Pier, all located in San Diego Bay.
+Reported from the Imperial Beach Pier, Ocean Beach Pier, Crystal Pier, Oceanside Pier, San Clemente Pier, Dana Harbor Pier, Balboa Pier, Newport Pier, Seal Beach Pier and Belmont Veterans Pier (Long Beach).

 Shoreline: An occasional catch by anglers at SoCal bays and harbors—San Diego Bay, Mission Bay, Newport Bay, Huntington Harbor, Alamitos Bay and Marina Del Rey Harbor.